jmervine/tmb-loot-filter/README.md

 # TMB Filterer

+> WARNING: This is a script, not a fully fleshed out application.
+It was created
+> quickly for a purpose.
+I'm only putting it on Github to share with the folks that
+> this filters data for.
+If you're not them, it may not make a whole lot of sense.

 This was created by [Hound][1] on a whim, and very quicly.
 If you have comment's or feedback, leave a Github issue.
 It's intended to help Loot Council make informed decisions, with real numbers.